unboxed/unboxed.co/source/blog/2017-07-05-local-government-digital-service-standard-teacamp-3-digital-marketplace.md

 ![TeaCamp - Natalie Taylor](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/cc1f9f780bb609a1b2078ec75d67e38a.JPG)

 <br/>
-For this TeaCamp installment, we’re joined by Tobi Ogunsina, Product Manager at [GDS](https://gds.blog.gov.uk/), and Catherine Clubbs, User Experience Researcher at GDS.
+For this TeaCamp installment, we’re joined by Tobi Ogunsina, Product Manager at [GDS](https://gds.blog.gov.uk/), and her colleague, a User Experience Researcher at GDS.
 They’re (very kindly) here to guide us through all there is to know about the Digital Marketplace.
 And we’re all very excited.<br/>

 ![TeaCamp - Tobi Ogunsina](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/226dee30ff92be7369f8f3b5891287aa.JPG)